Forsyth County Multiple DUI Defense Lawyer

 - 30 days minimum of community service

 On top of all that, you may need to drive with an ignition interlock device and/or a limited driving permit.
 The limited driving permit may depend on your BAC at the time of arrest and whether you submitted to a blood or breath test.
+If you case is in Forsyth County, read this information about the DUI Court and what you will be facing.

 Third DUI Conviction Penalties